elematic/heximal/packages/expressions/README.md

 The pipe syntax is used rather than a regular function call so that we can support two-way bindings through transformers.
 A transformer is a filter that has an inverse function.
 Two-way transformers are not supported yet.

+## Acknowedgements

+Jexpr is forked from `polymer-expressions` which is no longer officially maintained by the Polymer team.
+The JavaScript version of that library was ported from the
+[Dart library](https://github.com/dart-archive/polymer-expressions) of the same name, originally used in Polymer.dart.